The museum is open from 10.30 am – 4.30 pm everyday (except Christmas Day). Click HERE for Admission Pricing

 “SAAM was very happy to have been selected by the Australian Military Sales Office as preferred applicant for DHC-4 Caribou A04-225.
 This is one of five Caribous that were parked at Oakley Army Aviation Centre, and were subject to a recent disposal tender to Australian Historical Aviation Organisations.

 Our acquisition crew completed the dismantling of the aircraft into transportable components at Oakey between 2nd – 14th June.
 The crew, consisting of our President Pieter van Dyk; museum member Steve Nitschke; a friend of Steve Nitschke’s, Steve Kristofic; and Queensland Air Museum volunteer David Geck, removed the outer wings, all tail surfaces and the aft fuselage section.
 The engines and propellers had already been removed and stored by Defence personnel.
-All these parts, other than the main fuselage section, have been transported to SAAM for storage.
-The main fuselage section is waiting for inland roads to dry out and for us to work through two states’ complex oversize road transport regulations and permit systems.

 The aircraft components will remain in storage at SAAM until our new display hangar is complete and able to accommodate it, then the painstaking task of reassembling it for display will begin!

 A4-225 was delivered to the RAAF in June 1965, one of 29 Caribous ordered between 1963 and 1971.
 It gave 44 years of service before being retired in 2009.
 It served with 38 Sqn Detachment A in PNG, where it was used to qualify crews in difficult tropical and terrain conditions before their deployment to Vietnam.
 It also served in natural disaster relief work – for example, relief operations in Townsville after Cyclone Althea in 1971.”